Introduction

 long-term positive results.

-Careful examination of the feasibility of the transaction, with an eye toward
+of the transaction, with an eye toward

-its strategic logic and long-term wealth generating potential, can produce a
+its strategic logic and long-term wealth generating potential, can produce

 more realistic go/no-go decision.
 True complementarity of combined assets,